Rowthiram: Critical reception

 Behindwoods gave a 2/5 star rating and said "Rowthiram has positives going in its favor.
 If the screen play had been more linear and taut, it would have made a huge impact." further citing "Some scenes are neatly done especially the family and the romance blocks.
 However, these are not sufficient to buoy the story up as there is inconsistency in the pace.
 While the first half fairly manages to hold the attention, Gokul stutters to keep the audience hooked in the second half and his struggle to move the film forward becomes evident.
 The long action sequences also exhausts.
 The snag for Rowthiram comes from its lengthiness."

 Pavithra Srinivasan of Rediff gave a score of 2/5 and stated that "The problem with most Tamil debutant directors trying to ape trend-setters like Mani Ratnam, Sasikumar, Gautam Menon, etc. is that they faithfully imitate the production values, but end up messing up the characterisations and storyline.
 And when the end product is also supposed to be an old-fashioned masala in a new tetra-pack, even the fact that the hero is someone who can actually act, can't save it.
-This is pretty much the problem that afflicts Super Good Films' Rowthiram (Fury), written and directed by Gokul. " Malathi Rangarajan from The Hindu said "You understand Gokul's urge to conceive things differently even within the commercial format.
+This is pretty much the problem that afflicts Super Good Films' Rowthiram (Fury), written and directed by Gokul".
+Malathi Rangarajan from The Hindu said "You understand Gokul's urge to conceive things differently even within the commercial format.
 But little can be achieved when the narration lacks fizz.
 And there lies the problem."
-Another portal, Indiaglitz said "Gokul seems to have done his best in the first half.
+IndiaGlitz said "Gokul seems to have done his best in the first half.
 But a swift screenplay especially in the second half would have made a world of difference." and praised Jeeva stating "Jiiva carries the whole burden on his shoulders.
 As an angry young man who is waiting to clean the society, Jiiva is impressive.
 He seems to be getting mature as an actor with each film.
 But sadly the weak script lets him down here."

 Shriya Saran received an ITFA award in the best actress category.